UPDATE: This stress management post was first published on 27 May 2020 and updated on 29 July 2021.

 Improve your mood with these stress management tips

-Before we get into our stress-busting tips, let’s take a closer look at stress and how it affects us all.
+Before we get into our stress-busting tips, let’s quickly describe the symptoms.

 Stress is your body’s way of reacting to any kind of demand or threat and it can express itself both mentally and physically.
 According to the Black Dog Institute, stress can lead to negative thoughts like “I can’t cope with this” or “I can’t do this, it’s too much.”